Andorra Wedding Traditions

 Legal Modernizations

-Same-sex marriage legalization (2022) increased inclusive ceremonies by 15%, with couples adapting traditional elements like:
+Same-sex marriage legalization in 2022 increased inclusive ceremonies, with couples adapting traditional elements like:

 - Gender-neutral padrinspah-DREENS roles